Piotr1215/dotfiles/shortcuts.md

 ## Shell

-Ctrl + U            – remove from the cursor to the start of the line.
+Ctrl + U             - remove from the cursor to the start of the line.
-Ctrl + K            – cut from the cursor to the end of the line.
+Ctrl + K             - cut from the cursor to the end of the line.
-Ctrl + W            – cut from the cursor to the start of the preceding word.<- LEFT Ctrl + Y            - paste last copied word from the clipboard Ctrl + q            - when a command is already typed, move it to buffer, clear command line and execute another one before Alt  + D            – "remove from the cursor to the end of the next word."
+Ctrl + W             - cut from the cursor to the start of the preceding word.<- LEFT Ctrl + Y             - paste last copied word from the clipboard Ctrl + q             - when a command is already typed, move it to buffer, clear command line and execute another one before Alt  + D             - "remove from the cursor to the end of the next word."
-Ctrl + L            – clear the terminal.
+Ctrl + L             - clear the terminal.
 Ctrl + A             - go to the beginning of the line Ctrl + E             - go to the end of the line
 Alt  + B             - go back one word
 Alt  + F             - go forward one word
 Ctrl + XX            - switch between beginning of the line and current position Ctrl + XE            - edit current command in default editor dult  + T            - swap the current word with the previous word Ctrl + T             - swap 2 characters places
 Alt  + .             - repeat last argument of previous command, same as !$
 Ctrl + Shift + _     - undo last keystroke in command
 !*                   - all arguments of previous function except first !$                   - last argument of previous call
+$0                   - the name of the current shell script or program.
+$1, $2, $3, ...      - the positional parameters passed to the shell script or function.
+$#                   - the number of positional parameters passed to the shell script or function.
+$@                   - all the positional parameters passed to the shell script or function, individually quoted.
+$*                   - all the positional parameters passed to the shell script or function, as a single, space-separated string.
+$?                   - the exit status of the last executed command.
+$$                   - the process ID of the current shell.
+$!                   - the process ID of the last executed background command.
+$IFS                 - the internal field separator, used to separate words in a string.

 ## Tmux
 Ctrl +b, Alt + 1    - change panes to vertical position